FarmBot-Docs/farmbot-software/v15/farmbot-os/intro/status-leds.md

 # Raspberry Pi LEDs

-The Raspberry Pi has two LED lights that convey information about its status.
+The Raspberry Pi has LED lights that convey information about its status.

 ![RASPBERRY PI LIGHTS](_images/raspberry_pi_lights.jpg)